PetrochukM/HParams/README.md

 With this approach, you don't have to transfer the entire global state to the new process.

+## Notable Features

+HParams has:

+- Only one dependency
+- Little to no runtime overhead (< 1e-05 seconds) per configured function
+- Support for Python's notorious `multiprocessing` module
+- Clear unambiguous errors and warnings for your benefit

 ## Contributing

 We've released HParams because a lack of hyperparameter management solutions.
 We hope that